The iUniversity

 French Classical Music of the Romantic Era

-The new harmony developed called impressionsm developed in france during the period 1886-1888.
-Started with Wagner who used the colourful chords of French Romantism for the first time: unresolved minor and major 7th and 9th chord, 13th “Rheingold” chords from Götterdämmerung and the famous “Tristan” half-diminished chord that is always acknowledged in all harmony text books.
-These are the harmonies that will be adopted by the jazz musicians of the 1950s attentively listening to Debussy recordings.
+The new harmonic development called impressionism arose in france during the period 1886 to 1888.
+It began when Richard Wagner used the colorful chords that will be adopted by French composers for the first time: unresolved minor and major 7th and 9th chords, the 13th “Rheingold” chord from Götterdämmerung, and the famous “Tristan” half-diminished chord that has been acknowledged in all harmony text books.
+These are the harmonies that will be adopted by the jazz musicians of the 1950s who were attentively listening to Debussy recordings.

-Harmony had expanded upward through the upper partials over a timeline in Western classical music.
-Harmony during the 16th century was basically root-position major and minor chords with suspensions and diminished triad in places, especially cadences.
-During the following century, dominant sevenths, with resolutions were introduced.
+The French impressionist harmonic language is built by “stacking thirds”.
+The root of the harmonic scale is called the triad in the language of music education: the major chord (C, E, G) and the minor chord (C, Eb, G).
+Each note of the triad is one-third higher than the preceeding note.
+The first note “C” is the base, the second note “D” is skipped, and the third note is the “E” or “Eb”.
+The “G” note is up another “third”.
+The triad has stacked two notes, each a third away, on top of the base note.
+In the traditional harmonic of the 16th century, the triad was the basis of the harmonic language.
+During the 17th century, another third was added to create what is called the dominate seventh chord.
+The harmonic language of composers continued to expanded upward through the upper partials over a timeline in Western classical music.
 The 18th century saw the inclusion of diminished 7ths.
 Major and minor 7ths (and some 9ths) were used in the works of the 19th century really only as passing chords.
-The sound of the major and minor 7ths and 9ths used as concords that were introduced in France during the 1880s were a revelation to music, and thus harmony later called impressionist harmony was born.
+The sound of the major and minor 7ths and 9ths used as concords that were introduced in France during the 1880s were a revelation to music, and thus harmony, later called impressionist harmony, was born.
 The timeline is the unveiling of upper partial harmony over ages.

 The Mysterious Ernest Fanelli

-The composer George Antheil, in his book “Bad Boy of Music” states that Erik Satie, Ravel and Debussy had all visited Fanelli’s home and studied his unpublished scores before writing their own works.
+The composer George Antheil, in his book “Bad Boy of Music” states that Erik Satie, Maurice Ravel, and Claude Debussy had all visited Fanelli’s home and studied his unpublished scores before writing their own works.
 Antheil writes about how he had discovered the Fanelli compositions himself.
 Constantine von Sternberg had told him of Fanelli’s amazing harmonic innovations, and he visited Fanelli’s widow.
 She allowed Antheil to look through her husband’s scores.
-Antheil wrote,
+Antheil wrote:

 I soon discovered that Constantine von Sternberg had been right, at least in one regard: the works of Fanelli were pure “Afternoon of a Faun” or “Daphnis and Chloe”, at least in technique, and they predated the Debussy-Ravel-Satie works by many years.
 But, as I also soon discovered, they were not as talented as the works of the two slightly younger men, although they had had the advantage of being “firsts” … Debussy was the genius who had distilled Fanelli into immortality!